This is my office….

 Do you want a challenging, rewarding career?
 A career with security, pride, and great pay?
 Line Work is the answer to all of these and more!
 Our instructors are either currently employed or retired from the electrical industry and are eager to get you started in your new career.
 Somerset Lineman Training Center has one of the most expansive indoor training facilities and comprehensive curriculums in the nation.

 Training at the Lineman Training Center will prepare apprentice-level students for employment in the electrical industry.
 We accomplish this by using training methods that have proven to be effective in preparing individuals to be highly qualified and successful employees.
-Each Phase is an eight week course and meets Monday thru Friday.
 WIA funding is available for qualified individuals.

 You must have your CDL license for employment in the Line industry.
-We are delighted to announce that we have upgraded our Lineman Training Program to now offer CDL training to our Lineman students for a total cost of $3500.
+We are delighted to announce that we have upgraded our Lineman Training Program to include CDL training for those who need it.

 Students are continuously exposed to the various elements of accident prevention including: